Skip to driving guidance

 FIT results & what happens next

-If a trained Drug Recognition Expert (DRE) or officer trained in FIT concludes there are signs of impairment, this alongside a positive drug test can support a decision to arrest and request an evidential blood sample at the station.
-The FIT result is one piece of evidence among several — it does not determine guilt.
-Your declared conditions, prescription history, and blood test results all form part of the overall picture considered by the Crown Prosecution Service.
+If a trained Drug Recognition Expert (DRE) or officer trained in FIT decides there are signs of impairment, this, together with a positive drug test, can support a decision to arrest you and ask for a blood sample at the station.
+The FIT result is only one piece of evidence.
+It does not decide guilt on its own.
+Your declared conditions, your prescription history, and your blood test results all form part of the full picture the Crown Prosecution Service looks at.

 If you are concerned about FIT performance due to a medical condition, speak to your prescribing clinic in advance.
 They can provide a letter documenting relevant conditions, which you should carry with your prescription documentation.